TeraSky-OSS/gke-pd-label-controller/README.md

 ```

 > Explanation for the environment variables:
-> - `GCP_PROJECT_ID` - The ID of the GCP project that your GKE cluster is running, and in which the Service Account will be created
+> - `GCP_PROJECT_ID` - The ID of the GCP project that contains your GKE cluster, and in which the Service Account will be created
 > - `GCP_SA_NAME` - The name of the GCP Service Account that will be created and used to update the labels on the GCP PDs
 > - `GCP_SA_EMAIL` - The full email of the GCP Service Account
 > - `GCP_CUSTOM_ROLE_NAME` - The name of the custom IAM role that will be attached to the GCP Service Account